kumarde/kumarde.github.io/source/_posts/first-post.md

 hamper your curiosity.
 2. Find an advisor that you can be friends with.
-Some people prefer "professional relationships with their advisor"---but I can't imagine what my first year would be like if my advisor wasn't the weirdest, cookiest friend I've ever met.
+Some people prefer "professional relationships with their advisor"---but I can't imagine what my first year would be like if my advisor didn't act like a friend to me from day 1.
 3. Make friends with your labmates.
 If they are shy, force them to be your friend.
 A good group culture leads to better discussions which leads to better ideas and as a result, better research.
 It's only been one year, but I'm happy to call my lab